Concerns: Sagging Jowls

 Which Treatment is Right for me?

-The honest answer is: it depends on what’s causing your specific concern.
-Many patients benefit from a combination approach, for example, under-eye filler to address structural hollowing, alongside polynucleotides to improve the quality of the overlying skin.
+The honest answer is: it really depends on what’s driving your jowls.
+For many patients, the best outcome comes from a combination approach, for example, filler or Sculptra to address the structural volume loss, alongside Profhilo to improve the quality and firmness of the overlying skin.

 This is exactly why I offer a thorough, personalised consultation before any treatment.
-This is time for you to ask your questions, let me know what your concerns are, and for me to provide you my honest opinion and a realistic treatment plan.
+There’s no pressure and no obligation to proceed, it’s simply time for you to share your concerns, ask your questions, and for me to give you my honest clinical opinion on what I think would make the most meaningful difference for you.

 Book a consultation

-If you’re concerned about dark circles or under-eye bags, the first step is a conversation.
-Request a consultation with Dr Karim to assess your concerns and talk through the options that are right for you, with no obligation to proceed.
+If jowls are a concern you’ve been thinking about, the first step is a conversation.
+Request a consultation and I’ll take the time to properly assess what’s driving the change, and talk through the options that are right for you, with no obligation to proceed.

 Clinics in Altrincham (Cheshire) and Harley Street, London.